HarcourtsAcademy/grav-ha-user/pages/01.courses/04.auction/02.auction_agent/auction-agent.md

 ## Course Fee
 Complimentary

+## What you will learn
+-	The Auction method of sale
+-	The three stages to Auction
+-	The benefits of Auction
+-	Common Seller concerns about Auction and Scripts
+-	How to get started
+-	Support available

 ## Availability
 Are you an Auction Agent? is presented in all the main Academy training centres by the Academy's team of specialist trainers.